Hastings United F.C.: New stadium

 There had been proposals previously to give the Pilot Field a major upgrade which never came to fruition; however in 2007 the idea of building a new stadium was first mentioned by chairman, Dave Walters.
 Due to the increasing cost of ground maintenance, particularly on the main stand, Walters expressed an interest in building a new stadium as part of a new sports complex, funded by the selling of the Pilot Field and the neighbouring Firs ground, most of which lay derelict.
 However the plans never went any further than minimal contact between Hastings Borough Council and the football club.

 In November 2016, it was revealed that the directors of Hastings United had been working with the trustees of Horntye Park and Sport England for 18 months on plans to build a new multimillion-pound sports complex named Combe Valley Sports Village.
 Located in Bulverhythe, used by many amateur teams in Hastings and Bexhill and next to the pitch Hastings Town used for a spell in the late 1970s, the complex would have been home to Hastings United, Hastings Priory Cricket Club and South Saxons Hockey Club.
 Proposed facilities included a 3,000 capacity stadium for Hastings United, 4g and grass football pitches, cricket pitches, Astroturf pitch and indoor sports complex.
 The complex would also have contained educational facilities for Sussex Coast College.
 It was proposed that the development be funded by housing developments built on land next to the complex at Bulverhythe, the Pilot Field and Horntye Park.
 However the scheme was dropped in 2018 after the housing developer backed out of the proposal.

 The club had plans to move to a new sports complex named the Tilekiln Football Park located in Hollington, which would have seen the main stadium, two 3g pitches and a multi-use games area being constructed in phase one.
 A sports hall, gymnasium and additional facilities were to be constructed in phase two.
 In March 2022, Hastings Borough Council announced they would not proceed with the sale of the land to the football club and so the plan was terminated.

 Supporters

 The Hastings United Independent Supporters Club runs fundraising events for club in the clubhouse and Sports and Social Club, such as regular quiz nights and parties.
 The club charges a membership fee to join and is run by a committee voted for by members.

-The clubs average attendance for the 2018–19 season was 485, which placed them in second place behind Guernsey.
-Ahead of the 2019–20 season Billy Wood was appointed club CEO and alongside the club directors worked on increasing support in the local area for the side who saw the average attendance increase to 607, making the club the best supported non-league side in East Sussex.
-For the 2020–21 season, attendances were limited to 400 due to COVID-19 restrictions and all home games were sold out up until the curtailment of the Isthmian League season.
+The clubs average attendance has notably increased within recent seasons, rising from 485 for the 2018–19 season to 1,262 for the 2021–22 season.
+A new home league attendance record was set during the 2021–22 season for their fixture against Hayward Heath Town.